 There are seven fixes for the SD card keeps disconnecting or disappearing.
 The table below gives an outline.
 Read the content for details.

-Memory card is tiny, portable and extensible, which makes it widely used in digital devices nowadays.
-As we know, Android phones are using micro SD cards, previously TF cards, while digital cameras using bigger SD/SDHC/SDXC cards.
-All storage devices would degrade over time from scratching, bending, connecting and disconnecting.
+Memory cards are tiny, portable, and extensible, making them widely used in digital devices nowadays.
+As we know, Android phones use micro SD cards, previously TF cards, while digital cameras use bigger SD/SDHC/SDXC cards.
+All storage devices would degrade over time from scratching, bending, connecting, and disconnecting.

-Here, we are going to talk about one commonly seen consequence of SD card problems after a long time use, or simply improper use, which is an unstable SD card connection.
-Many people say that SD card keeps disconnecting from their computer, Android phone or camera.
-Why this problem produced and how to solve the randomly happening issue by yourself?
+Here, we will talk about one commonly seen consequence of SD card problems after a long time of use, or simply improper use, which is an unstable SD card connection.
+Many people say that SD card keeps disconnecting from their computer, Android phone, or camera.
+Why was this problem produced, and how do you solve the randomly happening issue yourself?
 Let's check.

-- This page mainly solves the SD card problems on a Windows computer, if you see SD card disconnecting or disappearing issue on Android & camera due to "SD card unexpectedly removed" error, or "SD card blank or has unsupported file system" error, the linked pages are helpful to solve this kind of SD card problem.
+- This page mainly solves the SD card problems on a Windows computer.
+If you see an SD card disconnecting or disappearing issue on Android & camera due to "SD card unexpectedly removed" error or "SD card blank or has unsupported file system" error, the linked pages are helpful to solve this kind of SD card problem.

 SD card keeps disconnecting in Windows 10/8/7 [7 fixes]

-When the SD card disconnects or disappears randomly, you can retry to insert the card to the computer again to see if it’s stable to be read.
+When the SD card disconnects or disappears randomly, you can retry to insert the card into the computer again to see if it’s stable to be read.

-If the SD card reader is not working properly, your SD card, of course, won’t be able to show up on the computer.
+If the SD card reader is not working correctly, your SD card won’t be able to show up on the computer.

-Another way is to insert your SD card to another computer to see if it shows up stably or not.
+Another way is to insert your SD card into another computer to see if it shows up stably or not.

-After these three steps, if your SD card shows up and can be accessed again, the problem gets resolved then.
-If the issue still persists, continue with following steps to get rid of the problem on your SD card.
+After these three steps, if your SD card shows up and can be reaccessed, the problem gets resolved then.
+If the issue persists, continue with the following steps to eliminate the problem on your SD card.